-1. Travel during the off-season when you can.
+2. Travel during the off-season when you can.
 One of our perennial top tips.
-Even coming to Hawaii at the shoulder seasons, like the 2nd half of August, can result in far lower costs across the board, plus reduced crowding.
-The most expensive times to visit Hawaii are over the Christmas holidays, followed by summer (June 15 to August 15) followed by spring break.
+Even coming to Hawaii at the shoulder seasons, like late summer instead of mid-summer, will result in far lower costs across the board, plus reduced crowding.
+The most expensive times to visit Hawaii are over the Christmas holidays, followed by summer (June 15 to early August), then spring break.

 4. Consider travel insurance, whether or not you eventually buy it.
-Do not purchase through an airline, tour company or cruise ship.
+Do not purchase through an airline, tour company, or cruise ship.
 Read how travel insurance saved us $600.
-Start shopping within a few days of making your first trip reservation as waiting results in reduced coverage.
-Consider how much money is at risk and how much you are willing to lose in the event of a trip cancellation, early termination or the upcoming possible Hawaiian Airlines strike?
+Start shopping within a few days of making your first trip reservation as waiting can result in reduced coverage options.
+Consider how much money is at risk (think non-cancellable) and how much you are willing to lose in the event of trip cancellation, early termination, or loss of luggage.
 Shop around for the best insurance for your specific needs and do not buy on a whim.
-You need to do your homework in order to avoid throwing away money and perhaps even then not getting the coverage you need.
+You need to do your homework to avoid throwing away money and perhaps even then not getting the coverage you need.

 5. Be creative in buying Hawaii activities.
 Go to the vendors’ website and you may find online deals for a direct booking.
 We have seen this many times for boat tours and restaurants.
 Read how we saved $144 each and had a blast using the Go Oahu card.

-6. If you’re coming here to celebrate, be sure to mention it.
-Birthdays, honeymoons and anniversaries may all qualify for that potential upgrade or other perk.
+6. If you’re coming here to celebrate a special event, be sure to mention this.
+Birthdays, honeymoons, and anniversaries may all qualify for that potential upgrade or another perk.
 Keep in mind, however, that it doesn’t always work, and it has been tried oh so many times.

 7. Check restaurant websites and Yelp too.
-Some restaurants have discounted menus on certain days of the week or for early diners.
+Many restaurants have discounted menus on certain days of the week or for early dining.
 We’ve also found discounts and freebies for Hawaii restaurants on Yelp.

 8. How far are you willing to drive to save money on airfare?
-Consider neighbor airports.
+Consider neighbor airports to you.
 One example is San Jose and another is San Diego.
 Both frequently have great Hawaii deals on airfare when compared with neighboring airports.
 It doesn’t always work, but it is certainly worth checking.

-11. In Honolulu, if you aren’t going to rent a car, consider in advance how to get from the airport into town.
-The Bus is definitely the cheapest way at $2.50 if you don’t have oversized luggage.
+9. In Honolulu, if you aren’t going to rent a car, consider in advance how to get from the airport into town.
+The Bus is definitely the cheapest way at $2.75 if you don’t have oversized luggage.
 Or buy an all-day pass for just $5.50.
 There will be a rail system in the near future.
 Otherwise, our unequivocal pick is Uber (which can now pick up and drop off at airports).
-Alternatively, there are many choices of taxis, shuttles or tour buses, none of which come cheap.
-See our latest guide to cheap Hawaii car rentals.
+Alternatively, there are many choices of taxis, shuttles or tour buses, none of which come totally cheap.

-12. Car rental prices can be all over the map.
-Look at our recent article Ten ways to save money on Hawaii car rentals.
+11. Car rental prices can be all over the map.
+Look at our guide to save money on 2022 Hawaii car rentals.
 And by the way, don’t forget to check the gas.
-Our last rental came to us with a nearly empty tank, but I was so busy looking for dings that I forgot to check the gas until well after I’d left the rental lot.
+Our recent rental came to us with a nearly empty tank, but we were so busy looking for dings that we forgot to check the gas until well after we’d left the rental lot.
+Ugg.

-13. Travel with a nylon duffel bag.
-Especially if we’re traveling with only a carry-on, this can be helpful when buying too much on the trip and needing to check a bag on the return.
-Another trick is to buy an inexpensive Rubbermaid tote and use that instead of a suitcase on the return.
-They are sure useful at home, and we have collected quite a number of them from this trick.
+12. Travel with a nylon duffel bag.
+Especially if you’re traveling with only a carry-on, this can be helpful when buying too much on your Hawaii vacation and are needing to check a bag on the return.

-14. Hawaii is replete with wonderful and abundant free activities.
-Take advantage of them from hiking to beaches to incredible Hawaii sunsets.
+13. Hawaii is replete with wonderful and abundant free activities.
+Take advantage of them from hiking to beaches to incredible Hawaii sunsets and more.

-15. Purchase a buffet breakfast at your hotel.
+14. Purchase a buffet breakfast at your hotel.
 Yes buffets are returning, and many Hawaii hotels offer lavish buffets where you can eat enough to only need to buy dinner.
 Find out in advance what’s offered.
 When purchased with a room rate, these can often be had at about half the cost of buying them at the restaurant once you’ve arrived.